 Acupressure releases muscular tension and eliminates the toxins held in the muscle tissue, thereby enabling energy and blood to flow freely.
 As blood circulation increases, oxygen and other nutrients can nourish more areas of the body, naturally heightening a person’s sensuality.
 When the blood and energy are circulating properly, the person has a greater sense of responsiveness and vibrancy.

 Using the same points known to be medically therapeutic, the Chinese people discovered many highly erotic techniques.
-For instance, exerting firm prolonged pressure into the small indentations of the large triangular bone at the base of the spine (the sacrum) is a technique used clinically to relieve menstrual cramps, labor pains, sciatica, low back pain, and urinary tract disorders.
+For instance, exerting firm prolonged pressure into the small indentations of the large triangular bone at the base of the spine (the sacrum) is a technique used clinically to relieve menstrual cramps, labour pains, sciatica, low back pain, and urinary tract disorders.
 But try pressing the acupressure points at the base of the spine; it stimulates the genital region as well so that it’s often sexually arousing.

 In Chinese medicine, acupressure points are considered gateways for human electrical energy.
 This energy is often referred to as the life force (in Japanese ki, in Chinese chi).
 It moves throughout the body along pathways called meridians.